 Kansas City Chiefs Game Schedule

-This is where you will find all the details of the Kansas City Chiefs’ 2016 NFL game schedule to allow you to make informed wagers on upcoming Chiefs games.
+This is where you will find all the details of the Kansas City Chiefs’ NFL game schedule, providing the details you need to make informed wagers on upcoming Chiefs games.

 Kansas City Chiefs Standings Today

-Are the Kansas City Chiefs poised to return to the top of the AFC West and end the recent dominance of the Denver Broncos?
+Are the Kansas City Chiefs poised to return to the top of the AFC West and end the recent dominance of the Denver Broncos and Oakland Raiders?
 If you think so, now’s the time to make that wager.

 How To Make Money Betting On Kansas City Chiefs